 Kevin joined Watsi on February 24th, 2015.
-Seven years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kevin's most recent donation traveled 1,900 miles to support Steevenson, a 21-year-old from Haiti, to fund heart surgery and hopes to continue with his education.
+Eight years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 4,200 miles to support Luz, a baby girl from Bolivia, to fund surgery to treat her cardiac condition.

 Steevenson is a 21-year-old, living in a small farming village in southwest Haiti, with his parents and three younger siblings.
 Steevenson helps his parents tend to their farm, although he is hoping to be able to complete high school, once his health has improved.
 As a child, Steevenson suffered from a case of rheumatic fever, which left his heart severely damaged.
 As a result, one of his four heart valves cannot pump sufficient blood through his body, which leaves Steevenson weak and short of breath.
 Our medical partner, Haiti Cardiac Alliance, is helping Steevenson to finally receive the treatment that he needs.
 Steevenson will fly to the Dominican Republic, where on September 26th, surgeons at Hospital CEDIMAT will attempt to repair his damaged valve.
 If this isn't possible, an artificial valve will be implanted.
 Haiti Cardiac Alliance is contributing $8,000 to pay for Steevenson's surgery.
 But Steevenson's family also needs your help to secure $1,500 to fund the cost of labs, medicines and follow up appointments, as well as for the passports and the social workers who will accompany the family to the Dominican Republic.
 Steevenson shared, "I have been praying for this surgery since I was a child, and I hope that when it is over I can be fully healthy and will have more energy."